Your questions about laser vision correction surgery answered

 In general, patients who see well with glasses or contact lenses, have healthy eyes and are in good health are good candidates for laser vision correction.
 Whether or not you should undergo the procedure is a decision that should be made after a comprehensive exam by a skilled ophthalmologist who specializes in laser vision correction.
 Our exam will allow the patient and the doctor to discuss all options available such as LASIK, Epi-LASIK, PRK, LASEK, Intacs, LRI, or ICL.

 Laser vision correction is very safe, when performed by a skilled surgeon.
-Dr. Vale has performed over 28,000 refractive procedures since 1994, longer than any other eye surgeon in Pennsylvania.
+Dr. Vale has performed over 31,000 refractive procedures since 1994, longer than any other eye surgeon in Pennsylvania.
 Complications are VERY rare, nationally complications occur less than 1/10 of 1% of all LASIK surgeries.
 Most complications can be treated with eye drops or a repeat procedure.
-More serious complications are rare because the procedure is limited to the front surface of the eye and not in the eye itself.
-There have been no reports of blindness caused by LASIK and none of Dr. Vale’s patients have lost significant vision.
-Without glasses or contacts lenses all of Dr. Vale’s patients have had improved near or distant vision.
+More serious complications are rare because the procedure is limited to the front surface of the eye and not inside the eye.
+Worldwide, there have been few reports of blindness caused by LASIK and none of Dr. Vale’s patients are know to have lost significant vision.
+Without glasses or contacts lenses, Dr. Vale’s patients have had improved near or distant vision.
 Dr. Vale and our staff will thoroughly discuss any risks and benefits before the surgery.

 Laser procedures are very effective in correcting myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.
 These disorders are a result of a corneal curvature that is either too steep or too flat for the length of the eye.
 Vision is improved when the laser reshapes the curvature of the cornea.
-After reaching the age of forty most people experience a decline in the quality of their reading vision.
-This problem is age related and is due to a weakness of the focusing mechanism of the lens of the eye.
+After reaching the age of 45 most people experience a decline in the quality of their reading vision.
+This problem is age-related and is due to a weakness of the focusing mechanism of the lens of the eye.
 Although laser vision correction cannot directly correct a focusing problem, LASIK can give good distance and reading vision to many patients by readjusting the focus of their eyes.
-During your consultation, we will let you experience what you can expect after your procedure.
+During your pre-op exam, we will let you experience what you can expect to see after your procedure.